 Homemade is best!

 You too can make your own version of lasagne al forno.
 However, this classic recipe is divine and well-worth following.
 For best results I’d recommend making your own lasagne pasta sheets, béchamel sauce and Bolognese ragu.
-But not everyone has time for that, so cutting corners with store bought pasta and ready-made béchamel will still ensure your lasagne al forno is delicious.
+But, I know not everyone has time for that.
+So, cutting corners with store bought pasta and ready-made béchamel will still ensure your lasagne al forno is delicious.
 However, I’d definitely recommend making homemade Bolognese!

 If you make this baked lasagna recipe, I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.

 Looking forward to hearing from you!

 Save this recipe for later?